 TikTok is just the international version of Douyin and was launched in September 2017 for iOS and Android.

 But this date didn’t make it available worldwide just yet, only after they merged with the Chinese social media service, Musical.ly on August 2nd, 2018.

 So the latter is the date when it really became available.

-So it’s a Chinese video-sharing social networking service, and it is owned by ByteDance.
+So it’s a Chinese video-sharing social networking service, and ByteDance owns it.

-If you happen to have watched some of the TikTok videos there, you might have already noticed that they have a maximum duration of 60 seconds.
-The minimum duration is 3 seconds.
+In that case, you might have already noticed that they have a maximum duration of 60 seconds, and the minimum duration is 3 seconds.

-The type of content you will find there are dance, comedy, and education-based short-form videos.
+The content you will find is dance, comedy, and education-based short-form videos.

 Now that we have established what TikTok is, you might want to know what you can do with it, hence its features.